 She is a member of a number of Department of Education advisory committees and contributed to the development of the Early Years Foundation Stage Framework.

 Bernadette is the author of 'Supporting Creativity and Imagination in the Early Years' and co-editor with Dame Gillian Pugh of 'Contemporary Issues in the Early Years'.

 Bernadette is a Vice President of the British Association for Early Childhood Education, and was made an OBE in 2005.

-Peter Elfer Peter Elfer is Principal Lecturer in Early Childhood Studies and Convenor of the Masters Programme in Early Childhood Studies at the University of Roehampton, London where he has been for the last 13 years.
+Peter Elfer Peter Elfer is Principle Lecturer in Early Childhood Studies and Convenor of the Masters Programme in Early Childhood Studies at the University of Roehampton, London where he has been for the last thirteen years.
 Prior to this, he worked for ten years in the Early Childhood Unit of the National Children's Bureau in London.

 He was formerly Director of Academic Affairs at the University of Bristol and is on the UK Council and Board of Universities UK and chairs the UUK Longer Term Strategy Network.
 He is also a member of the Sport England HE Stakeholder Group and the Council of the Imperial War Museum.

 Paul studied English Language & Literature at Keble College, Oxford and gained his PhD from Bristol in 1993.
 His publications include several books and articles on writers of the nineteenth and twentieth century, notably Graham Greene and Robert Graves and his circle, as well as translations of Spanish literature.

 Michael Pearson Michael Pearson is CEO of Sharp Surveys, a business he founded to help organisations collect feedback and opinions more easily, and use them to make better decisions.